ProgrammingLover71/Harmonify/README.md

 # Changelog

+## 1.3.2
+Fixed an internal bug where an `AttributeError` would appear.

 ## 1.3.1
 Added the `PatchInfo` utility class and two new fucntions, `get_function_patches` and `get_method_patches`.
 These two functions return informations about every patch that has been applied up until the call.